 You can use 23 workflow templates as a starting point.

 What’s super convenient is being able to edit images within Omnisend.
 You don’t have to go to a third-party tool to edit your images before adding them to your emails.

-You can downgrade or cancel online.
+If you’re on one of the paid plans, you can downgrade or cancel online.
 You can also freeze your account for up to one year if you want to save everything but just put your email marketing on pause.

-Freezing your account requires a one-time fee of $50, but you won’t have to pay the monthly subscription while your account is frozen.
+Freezing your account requires a one-time fee of $50, but you won’t have to pay the monthly subscription costs while your account is frozen.

 What’s cool about freezing your account is you can still use all the free features and then start right where you left off when you unfreeze your account.

-The only point they got is for sorting data by email client, which lets you spot deliverability issues for email services like Gmail, Yahoo, and others.
+You’re able to sort data by email client, which lets you spot deliverability issues for email services like Gmail, Yahoo, and others.
 It also lets you see clicks and open rates over time for each client and device types.

 What’s missing, however, also must be addressed.

-You also cannot have the software check for email misspellings, block specific domains, or utilize captchas on your sign-up forms.
+You cannot have the software check for email misspellings, block specific domains, or utilize captchas on your sign-up forms.
 These safeguards for preventing email bounces (which can hurt your sending reputation) and bots from flooding your list are important, but completely missing from Omnisend.